Gubibear/Base_stacking/README.md

 It is also necessary to provide number of bases that re to be read from the xyz file while calling the script.

 $ python planes.py -x xyz _filename_.xyz -n _number_of_bases_

+The calculated stacking scores with additional information will be gathered in the raport.txt file.

+The planes.py script can be tested with db_0 files which are avaiable in the example directory.
+The example usage of planes.py script for these files would be as follows:

+$ python planes.py -p db_0.pdb

+or

+$ python planes.py -x db_0.xyz -n 3